China halts climate and military dialogue with the U.S. over Pelosi's Taiwan visit

 The drills, which Xinhua described as being held on an "unprecedented scale," are China's most strident response to Pelosi's visit.
 The speaker is the highest-ranking U.S. politician to visit Taiwan in 25 years.

 Dialogue and exchanges between China and the U.S., particularly on military matters and economic exchanges, have generally been halting at best.
-Climate change and fighting trade in illegal drugs such as fentanyl were, however, areas where they had found common cause, and Beijing's suspension of cooperation could have significant implications for efforts to achieve progress in dealing with those issues.
+Climate change and fighting trade in illegal drugs such as fentanyl were, however, areas where they had found common cause.
+Beijing's suspension of cooperation could have significant implications for efforts to achieve progress in those issues.

+China and the United States are the world's No. 1 and No. 2 climate polluters, together producing nearly 40% of all fossil-fuel emissions.
+Their top climate diplomats, John Kerry and Xie Zhenhua, have maintained a cordial relationship that dated back to the 2015 Paris climate accord, which was made possible by a breakthrough negotiated among the two and others.

+China under Kerry's prodding committed at last year's U.N. global climate summit in Glasgow to working with the U.S. "with urgency" to cut climate-wrecking emissions, but Kerry was unable to persuade it to significantly speed up China's move away from coal.

 On the Chinese coast across from Taiwan, tourists gathered Friday to try to catch a glimpse of any military aircraft heading toward the exercise area.